alshival/gpt4-Discord-Bot/README.md

 Are you a parseltongue?
 Do you speak python? 🐍🔥📚📊⏰🎵🌟💻

-🤩 Hi there, I'm Fefe, an AI bot powered by OpenAI's GPT-4 model.
+🤩 Hi there, I'm Fefe, an Ai-powered scientific calculator that also blows you kisses, powered by OpenAI's GPT-4 model.
 I come with a host of features designed to make your Discord experience more interactive and fun!

 🔔 I can set reminders for you, ensuring you never miss a deadline or forget about that important meeting.